truecharts/website/src/content/docs/SCALE/guides/recover-cnpg.md

 To recover your app, you need to first stop it ([do not click the _Stop_ button!](/general/faq#how-do-i-stop-a-truecharts-app-truenas-scale-only)), delete the hanging pods and then restart the app.

-1. Stop the app either by checking "Stop All" in the app settings or with HeavyScript.
+1. Stop the app either by checking "Stop All" in the app settings or with HeavyScript via the SCALE GUI Shell as below

 ```bash
 heavyscript app --stop <app-name>`
 ```

 2. Wait 2-3min

-3. Delete any still hanging pods with
+3. Delete any still hanging pods with the below command

 ```bash
 k3s kubectl delete pods -n ix-<app-name> <pod name>`
 e.g. k3s kubectl delete pods -n ix-home-assistant home-assistant-85865456d5-tc8h4
 ```

-4. Start the app either by unchecking "Stop All" in the app settings or with HeavyScript
+4. Start the app either by unchecking "Stop All" in the app settings or with HeavyScript as below

 ```bash
 heavyscript app --start <app-name>
 ```

-5. If you unchecked "Stop All" you might have to click the Start Button on the GUI (Start is safe, Stop is NOT).
+5. If you unchecked "Stop All" you might have to click the `Start` button on the GUI (Start is safe, Stop is NOT).
 There also might be a task that gets stuck in TrueNAS under Jobs (top right).
-You can get rid of those by restarting TrueNAS GUI with
+You can get rid of those by restarting the TrueNAS GUI with the below command

 ```bash
 systemctl restart middlewared
 ```

-6. Wait 2-3min
+6. Wait 2-3 minutes

 7. Check that the app and all of its pods are running.
 In the third paragraph there should be no _deployment.apps_ with 0 _AVAILABLE_

 ```bash